-master plan is an overall guide.
-It does not describe , specific projects or design details, but rather establishes the larger context for them.
-Since the Sesquicentennial Plan focuses on campuswide issues, specific projects are dealt with separately.
-At any one time, more than 700 campus improvement projects are in process.
+The Law School building, under construction south of Tate Hall, is expected to be ready for occupancy in July. master plan is an overall guide.
+It does not describe specific projects or design details, but rather establishes the larger context for them.
+Since the Sesquicentennial Plan focuses on campuswide issues, specific projects are dealt with separately At any one time, more than 700 campus improvement projects are in process.
 The funding for these projects comes from many public and private sources, often in complex combinations.
 The master plan helps ensure the value of the expenditures and the success and long life of the projects.
 Much improvement has come to the campus in the past few years, with much more under way.
-Great changes have come to the campus and to the city of Columbia in the past 30 years, and more change is likely in the coming decades.
+Great changes have come to the campus and to the city of Columbia in the past 30 years, and more change is 👞 likely in the coming decades.
 As the city grows and changes on all sides of the campus, Mizzou must plan carefully for the best use of every square foot of its land, because increased land holdings are not expected.
 Independent studies by outside consultants have identified space needs for many parts of the campus.
 Program planning for colleges, schools and services helps develop the best match between programs, people and facilities.
-As with campus land, campus buildings are under continuing study for optimum efficiency and attractiveness.
-The plan seeks to identify the campus' enduring features of design, which are expected to remain unchanged as Mizzou continues with the constant adjustments to facilities that are characteristic of a large university.
-The recommendations result from an effort to secure maximum campuswide improvements as simply and quickly as possible, in a manner consistent with University assumptions for lim- to make it more effective are welcome. ited funding, a limited construction program, a stable population and a permanent campus of great importance.
+As with campus land, campus buildings are under continuing study for optimum efficiency and The plan seeks to identify the campus's enduring features of design, which are expected to remain unchanged as Mizzou continues with the constant adjustments to facilities that are characteristic of a large university.
+The recommendations result from an effort to secure maximum campuswide improvements as simply and quickly as possible, in a manner consistent with University assumptions for limited funding, a limited construction program, a stable population and a permanent campus of great importance.
 Most complex issues are located in the center of campus, which also offers the greatest opportunities for improvement.
 Therefore, it has been the focus of attention so far.
 Other areas will be studied more fully as the planning process continues.